For women who are tired of surviving in ways they’ve already outgrown.

 What might become possible if I stopped surviving and started listening to myself again?

-• Sometimes our present struggles make more sense when we understand where they began.
+Sometimes what feels hard in the present begins to make more sense when we understand where it started.

 The ways we learned to cope.